 This thinking paper is part of a collection of insights and expertise from Aurecon as it explores leading through and beyond the COVID-19 disruption.
 Explore our insights here.

 Ben Coxon is passionate about helping clients achieve their goals by understanding their challenges and working with them to find innovative solutions.
 With some 30 years’ experience across markets in Asia and Australia, in the delivery of major projects, as well as strategic management roles, he is now focused on working with clients in the healthcare sector in Australia as Aurecon’s Industry Leader, Health.

 Colin Hackwood is an internationally-experienced health service and hospital executive who has shaped his 20-year professional career in roles spanning all aspects of health service delivery.
 He started his career in nursing, gaining invaluable experience in acute care service settings in hospitals in Australia and the UK, before moving to the not-for-profit sector and health service delivery organisations, in developing countries in Africa, Central America, South America and Asia as well as in Australia and the Middle East.
 Colin has extensive experience as a project director specialising in service reviews, project planning and project scope definition, procurement strategy, project delivery and execution, particularly in complex and changing environments.
-Colin joined Aurecon in late 2019 as Director, Program Advisory and Health Sector Leader, NSW.
+Colin previously held the role of Director, Program Advisory and Health Sector Leader, NSW for Aurecon.

-Ben and Colin are supported by a team of professionals across Australia focused on providing healthcare strategy, feasibility, project management, design and asset management services to clients.
+Ben is supported by a team of professionals across Australia focused on providing healthcare strategy, feasibility, project management, design and asset management services to clients.

 Please change your browser to one of the options below to improve your experience.